SteveMicroCode/PIC18F66K90-code/README.md

 # PIC18F66K90-code
-A collection of my early and basic test code for this higher end 8 bit PIC Just a basis for development...
+A collection of my early and basic test code for this higher end 8 bit PIC.
+Just a basis for development...

 After coding for the TQFP64 PIC 18F6410 I wanted to try the more modern and powerful 18F66K90.
 At first glance the pinout